marco476/MinimalFw/README.md

-# MinimalFw - PHP performance-based framework
+# MinimalFw - PHP performance-oriented framework
-MinimalFw is a small **PHP** performance-based framework for small projects.
+MinimalFw is a small **PHP** performance-oriented framework for small projects.
 It work *without any third-library dependency*.

 ## Installation